edidigiu/DROUGHT-SPEI/README.rst

 ============================================================================================================================

 We present the code used for the computation of SPEI time series at a global scale as well as that for the trend analysis.
-The part of code regarding the SPEI computation starts from that proposed by (Beguería et al. 2014) and it is based similarly on the precipitation and evapotranspiration time series of the CRU dataset (Harris et al. 2014).
+The part of the code regarding the SPEI computation starts from that proposed by (Beguería et al. 2014) and it is based similarly on the precipitation and evapotranspiration time series of the CRU dataset (Harris et al.
-It differs from that released by (Beguería 2017): 1) because it is based on the *raster* (Hijmans 2018) instead of *ncdf4* R package, and 2) it is possible to set the time window for the reference period to be used in the parameter estimation phase.
-The SPEI dataset resulting from our computation is comparable in principle with the SPEI global database released by (Beguería et al. 2014), however the comparison is not feasible since the code released by these authors does not allow to set reference period and, moreover it seems to contain a bug in the part regarding the expansion of potential evapotranspiration from the
+2014).
+It differs from that released by (Beguería 2017): 1) because it is based on the *raster* (Hijmans 2018) instead of *ncdf4* R package and
+2) it is possible to set the time window for the reference period to be used in the parameter estimation phase.
+The SPEI dataset resulting from our computation is comparable in principle with the SPEI global database released by (Beguería et al. 2014), however, the comparison is not feasible since the code released by these authors does not allow to set reference period and, moreover it seems to contain a bug in the part regarding the expansion of potential evapotranspiration from the